peixiaoqiang/hummingbird/spark/README.md

-# Spark Watcher
+# Spark Controller
-Spark Wacher is a watcher based on Kubernetes Watcher API that enable to watch spark driver pod to retrieve and store spark application information.
+Spark Controller is a controller based on Kubernetes Informer that enable to watch spark driver pod to retrieve and store spark application information.
 There is also a http server to access.

 ## Getting Started
-Run watcher and http server:
+Run controller and http server:

 ```
 go run spark/starter.go -conf config.conf